 The full PTAC evaluates and deliberates on the proposed PFPM at a public meeting.
-During the public meeting, the PRT lead provides an overview of the proposed model and conveys the PRT's evaluation of the proposed model, including the extent to which the proposal meets the Secretary's 10 regulatory criteria for PFPMs.
+During the public meeting, the PRT lead provides an overview of the proposed model and conveys the PRT's evaluation of the proposed model, including the extent to which the PRT has found that proposal meets the Secretary's 10 regulatory criteria for PFPMs.
 In addition, the submitter has an opportunity to make a public statement and respond to questions from Committee members, and there is an opportunity for public comment on the proposed model.
-Following public deliberation, PTAC members vote on the proposal to determine scores for each of the 10 criteria established by the Secretary.5 The Committee has identified the first three criteria (Scope, Quality and Cost, and Payment Methodology) as being high priority.
-PTAC members can assign each proposed model a score of 1 to 6 on each criterion.
-A proposed model may also be assigned a score noted as "not applicable" for one or more criteria.6 The distribution of scores from each PTAC member is calculated to determine whether there is consensus on a score, with all or nearly all votes in agreement on "does not meet," "meets," or "meets and deserves priority consideration."
-Exhibit 3 below provides a summary of the voting process.
+Following public deliberation, Committee members vote on the proposal to determine scores for each of the 10 criteria established by the Secretary.
+The Committee has identified the first three criteria (scope, quality and cost, and payment methodology) as being high priority.
+Committee members can assign each proposed model a score of 1 to 6 on each criterion.
+A proposed model may also be assigned a score noted as "not applicable" for one or more criteria.
+The distribution

-5 42 CFR §414.1465.
+^{9 42} CFR §414.1465.

-6 "Not applicable" may indicate, for example, that the proposed model is not relevant for the vast majority of the Medicare population (e.g., maternity care models); represents a wholesale change to Medicare's structure rather than a targeted payment model (e.g., changes to Medicare's cost-sharing design); or requests only a straightforward fee schedule change (e.g., expansion of the allowable uses for a currently available fee schedule code).
+10 "Not applicable" may indicate, for example, that the proposed model is not relevant for the vast majority of the Medicare population (e.g., maternity care models); represents a wholesale change to Medicare's structure rather than a targeted payment model (e.g., changes to Medicare's cost-sharing design); or requests only a straightforward fee schedule change (e.g., expansion of the allowable uses for a currently available fee schedule code).